rishimukherjee/TabMan/README.md

 1. Create floors and add tables of 4 types on them.
 2. The app makes sure the tables do not overlap.
 3. Floors can be saved and can be edited.
-4. Tables can change position on editiing of saved `floor` but more tables cannot be added.
+4. Tables can change position on editing of saved `floor` and add more tables.

 #### To install the app: